kaised9/Project-For-AI---GreenGuardians-AI-Powered-Base-Waste-Classifier/README.md

 - 🖼 Upload an image of waste

-- 🤖 AI model classifies it (e.g., plastic, paper, organic, etc.)
+- 🤖 AI model classifies it (plastic, paper, organic,metal,organic,febric etc.)

 - 📊 Displays the prediction result